Equity in Practice Learning Community

 Blu serves as an EiPLC Cohort 1 Fellow.

 Kim Paull believes that we are not slices of data; we are whole human beings, raised in families, rooted in communities, bearing our history.
 And our data systems, culture, and context must honor that complexity.
 Kim has worked for over a decade in public service as a government analytics leader.
 Most recently, Kim led the creation of an integrated data system and holistic data culture for Rhode Island’s health and human services agencies.
-She is now the Director of Value-Based Care for Blue Cross Blue Shield of Rhode Island, leading efforts to design and fund a whole-person health care system.
+She is now the Director of the Health Equity Clinical Program for Blue Cross Blue Shield of Rhode Island.
 She lives in Rhode Island with her wife and twin girls.

 Kim serves as an EiPLC Cohort 1 Fellow.